Jezebel and Sensuality

 What spirit is behind this massive societal tsunami?
 It is not the Holy Spirit.
 Stand outside most churches on a Sunday as the congregation leaves the building and observe the sensual dress of the young girls and the adult women.
 Their plunging necklines, short dresses, tight pants, high heels, hosiery, hairdos, cosmetics, painted fingernails and toenails, perfume, ankle bracelets, earrings and other jewelry are all on display.
 Yet no one notices Jezebel’s presence.
 No one protests the emphasis placed upon that which is physical, sensual, and provocative.

 A discerning appraisal of the practice of the majority of Christian women reveals that the beauty they seek to project is external, rather than internal.
-Purity, innocence, gentleness, humility and holiness are not the image most girls and women are seeking to convey.
+Purity, innocence, gentleness, humility, honor, and holiness are not the image most girls and women are seeking to convey.
 They want to appear desirable, or powerful, or sophisticated.
 Their dress, bodily array, and conduct are designed to elicit a response of admiration; to stir up sexual desire in others; to promote an air of worldly success and glamour.

 Sisters in Christ, I ask you to consider what motivates you in your choice of dress and appearance?
 Have you searched the Scriptures, and prayed to the Father, to understand what His will is for you?
 Or did you make your choices independently of God?
 Is your appearance in conformity with this world, or do you walk as an alien and stranger in this land?